rc1/Bowie/README.md

 Publishing
 ----------

 The app can be published by running `bowie publish`.
-When publishing you will be requested for the token which matches the `BOWIE_PUBLISHER_TOKEN_HASHES` hash as provided to the bowie repository server.
+When publishing you will be requested for the token which matches the `BOWIE_PUBLISHER_TOKEN_HASHES` hash provided as an enviroment variable to the bowie repository server.

 Bowie Repository Server
 =======================

-A bowie repository server act as an application repository for all the collections.
+A bowie repository server acts as a remote application repository to collections.

 Running a Repository Server
 ---------------------------

-The bowie server publishes bowie apps providing them to the bowie collections.

 The bowie server resides within bowie's own source code repository.
 Bowie stores published application packages to the folder `./application_packages/`.
-This is ignored by the application own source code git package.
-It could in theory be a git repp provided it contains an empty file named `.gitkeep`.
+This is ignored by the bowies own source code git repository.
+This folder could in theory be a git repository provided it keeps an empty file named `.gitkeep`.

 The server is run using a series of require environment variables and then `node app.bowie-server.js`.
 For example:

      $ PORT=8888 BOWIE_PUBLISHER_TOKEN_HASHES=somehash,anotherhash BOWIE_CONSUMER_TOKEN_HASHES=somehash,anotherhash node app.bowie-server.js

 The environment variables are described below.

 ### PORT